There are spirits who died unexpectedly and/or in a dramatic way.

-These entities have been reported wandering around the cemetery, perhaps admiring the beautiful gardens as they search in vain for their grave site or head stone, or some recognition of their existence.
+These entities have been reported wandering around the cemetery, perhaps admiring the beautiful gardens as they search in vain for their grave site or head stone, or perhaps they seek some recognition of their existence.

 Most Probably so!
-Despite the lack of hard evidence on display, others claim that the cemetery is well documented as having spirits there; investigations perhaps done years ago.
-The many reports of manifestations for so many years can’t be discounted, and are convincing.
+Despite the lack of hard evidence on display, some claim that the cemetery is well-documented as having spirits there, perhaps in investigations done many years ago.
+The many reports of manifestations can’t be discounted, and are convincing.
 I pray that a psychic medium and/or a prayer group may be able to give the fireman some peace and help him find the light to join his family on the other side.